pkgcraft/pkgcruft-action/README.md

 # pkgcruft-action

 GitHub action that runs pkgcruft over an ebuild repo.
+Note that the action currently doesn't support repo syncing which can be manually hacked around as shown in the example below.

 ## Inputs